 Additionally, we need to ensure our children know how to seek help if their boundaries aren’t being respected.
 Or if they see someone else is uncomfortable and might need their help.
 Get your child to identify safe adults they could share information with.
 And give them scripts so they don’t have to think on the spot.
 For example, “I said no, you cannot hit/touch me, and no means no.” Or, “I feel unsafe.
 You need to stop speaking to me that way.”

 And finally, keep having the conversation.
 As your child grows, they become more socially and emotionally complex.
 Their needs and understanding of things change.
-We need to keep coming back to consent, body safety, respecting other boundaries, and building empathy to help keep them safe at all ages.
+We must keep coming back to consent, body safety, respecting other boundaries, and building empathy to help keep them safe at all ages.